AdaCore/spark2014/docs/ug/spark_mode.rst

 ``SPARK_Mode (Off)``, then that pragma will need to be repeated in the package body.

+Tasks and protected types work like packages (i.e., if ``SPARK_Mode`` is set to Off on one part, all following parts have to also set it to Off) but they only have three parts:

+#. the spec
+#. the private part
+#. the body

 There is an exception to this rule, when ``SPARK_Mode`` occurs in the code of a generic instantiated in code where ``SPARK_Mode`` is Off.
 In that case, occurrences of ``SPARK_Mode`` in the generic are ignored for this instance.